AbeyFoundation/documents/Whitepaper/Abey-Whitepaper.md

 Abey introduces sharding and speculative execution.
 Normal shards handle subsets of transactions, while a primary shard coordinates and finalizes.
 Shards do not overlap in membership.
 Each shard maintains state partitions.
 Transactions execute speculatively with lower and upper bounds, validated through two-phase commit across shards.

+#### Shard Structure

+In Hybrid Consensus, DailyBFT instances are indexed into a deterministic sequence, DailyBFT\[1 … R\].
+Our modification allows **multiple sequences of DailyBFT instances** to exist concurrently.
+Specifically, we denote the *t*-th DailyBFT sequence as shard *St*.

+- The number of shards is fixed as *C*.
+- Each DailyBFT instance functions as a **normal shard**.
+- In addition to these *C* normal shards, we introduce a **primary shard Sp**, composed of *csize* nodes.

+The **primary shard** serves two roles:
+1. It finalizes the ordering of outputs from all normal shards.
+2. It acts as the **coordinator** in distributed transaction processing.

+Normal shards do not directly interact with the Hybrid Consensus component.
+Instead, they **submit logs to the primary shard**, which then communicates with Hybrid Consensus on their behalf.

+#### Shard Independence and Election

+To ensure fairness and security, **no two shards (normal or primary) may share nodes**.
+This constraint is enforced during the committee selection process.
+The election of multiple shards follows the same procedure described in [Section 3.3](#33-variant-day-length-and-committee-election).

+#### State Partitioning

+The **global state** is uniformly partitioned into *C* shards, each responsible for a specific account range.
+This ensures that queries directed to a shard always yield a **consistent state**.

+- Data is split into **data sectors**, each identified by an address.
+- Each data sector `DS[addr]` contains metadata, including:
+  - *rts* (read timestamp)
+  - *wts* (write timestamp)
+  - *readers*
+  - *writers*

+The mapping from data position to sector address is public, and the host shard for any address can be determined by the function `host(addr)`.

+#### Speculative Execution with Logical Timestamps

+By treating each normal shard as a distributed processing unit, we incorporate the design of **logical timestamps** [[10]](#ref-10) within distributed transaction processing systems [[11]](#ref-11).
+This enables parallel speculative execution.
+Our approach builds on a simplified version of **MaaT**, without auto-adjustment of timestamps for other transactions.

+Normal shards operate like DailyBFT instances, but with the following modifications to support parallel, speculative execution.

+#### Primary Shard Responsibilities

+The primary shard collects and processes outputs from all normal shards:

+1. **Batch Collection:**
+   When the primary shard receives a batch of transactions from a shard, it waits for the corresponding batches from all other shards.
+   - If a shard fails to provide its batch within a timeout, the batch is deemed failed.
+   - In this case, a **committee switch** is triggered at the beginning of the next day.

+2. **Ordering Transactions:**
+   After receiving all shard logs, the primary shard sorts the transactions by their **commit timestamps**.
+   - If a transaction belongs to an earlier batch, the batch number is used as the first key for ordering.
+   - If a transaction’s physical timestamp conflicts with timestamps from other shards, the entire batch is considered invalid, and **all transactions in that batch are aborted**.

+3. **Filtering Transactions:**
+   After sorting, the primary shard filters the transactions to retain the **longest non-decreasing sequence** in terms of physical timestamps.

+4. **Final Log:**
+   The primary shard outputs the finalized log to the DPoS consensus component as that day’s log.

+#### Limitations

+While this sharding and speculative execution scheme significantly improves parallelism and throughput, it also introduces trade-offs:

+- **Delayed confirmation:** Unlike instant-finality protocols, this design requires additional coordination and ordering steps, leading to longer confirmation times.
+- **Optimization opportunities:** Further refinements are possible to reduce latency and improve batch recovery.

 **Algorithm 2: Sharding and Speculative Transaction Processing**
 ```pseudo
 On BecomeShard: